NVIDIA/spark-rapids/CONTRIBUTING.md

 * `-Pcuda11` (CUDA 11.0/11.1/11.2, default)

 ### Building and Testing with JDK9+
-We support JDK8 as our main JDK version.
-However, it's possible to build and run with more modern JDK versions as well.
-To this end set `JAVA_HOME` in the environment to your JDK root directory.
+We support JDK8 as our main JDK version, and test JDK8 and JDK11.
+It is possible to build and run with more modern JDK versions, however these are untested.
+The first step is to set `JAVA_HOME` in the environment to your JDK root directory.

 At the time of this writing, the most robust way to run the RAPIDS Accelerator is from a jar dedicated to a single Spark version.
 To this end please use a single shim and specify `-DallowConventionalDistJar=true`